-Make sure you’re on the Properties tab on the left, scroll down to the Manage Options (Value of Your Attribute).
-These are what makes up the options for your filter if an extra needed an option was needed, you can simply add another option.
+Once in the product attribute, make sure you’re on the Properties tab on the left, scroll down to the Manage Options (Value of Your Attribute).
+These are what will make up the filter options.
+If an extra needed an option was needed, you can simply add another option.

 On the left menu, go to Storefront Properties.
 Scroll down to the Use in Layered Navigation dropdown, this is what determines whether this attribute is used for layered navigation.
 There will be 3 options: